BiCU-CCRI/Best_practices/coding_and_review/best_coding_practices.md

 1. Open User settings at *Search* -> *Show and Run Commands* -> *>Preferences: Open User Settings (JSON)*
 2. If you haven't changed any settings so far, this file might be empty.
 In that case, you have to *initiate* the JSON list with `{}`
-3. Paste this for shell script autoformatting on save and to automatically use four spaces instead of tab:
+3. Paste this for shell script autoformatting on save and to automatically use four spaces instead of tabs:

 ```json
 "[shellscript]": {